OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-13.md

 ## 1 Samuel 13:19

-Now no blacksmith could be found in all the land of Israel, for the Philistines said, “Otherwise the Hebrews will make swords or spears.”
+At that time, no blacksmith could be found throughout the land of Israel, for the Philistines had said, “Otherwise the Hebrews might make swords or spears.”

 ## 1 Samuel 13:20